Liferay Portal CE 7.2 Edges Nearer, eZ Platform 2.5 Released, More Open Source News

-In continuing its work towards the release of Liferay Portal CE 7.2, Liferay announced the availability of Life Portal CE 7.2 Beta 3 on April 24.
+In continuing its work towards the release of Liferay Portal CE 7.2, Liferay announced the availability of Liferay Portal CE 7.2 Beta 3 on April 24.

 The new features introduced in 7.2 primarily focus on enabling nontechnical users to develop and modify content with ease, deliver personalized content to segmented audiences and be able to better facilitate user management and administration.
 Below is a summary of the new features: